Kung-Fu Master (video game): Beat 'em up and fighting gamesKung-Fu Master is regarded as the first beat 'em up video game (also referred to as brawlers) in the world. According to Retro Gamer, Kung-Fu Master invented the genre. It distinguished itself from Karate Champ by simplifying the combat system and featuring multiple opponents along a side-scrolling playfield. It established the "walk forward and beat up dudes" trend that influenced many games after it. It also established the end-of-level boss battle structure used in the beat 'em up genre, with the player character progressing through levels and fighting a boss at the end of each level. In turn, this end-of-level boss battle structure was adapted from the Bruce Lee film Game of Death, where Lee's character fights a different boss character on each floor as he ascends a pagoda.

 According to Matt Fox, it "one hundred percent defined" the beat 'em up genre, with variations of its plot structure used in virtually every scrolling beat 'em up since.
-There were numerous imitators, such as Black Belt (1986) and Kung Fu Kid (1987) on the Sega Master System.
+There were numerous imitators, such as Black Belt (1986) and Kung Fu Kid (1987) on the Master System.
 Other beat 'em ups that followed its single-plane side-scrolling format include arcade games such as Sega's My Hero and Flashgal (1985), Taito's The Ninja Warriors (1987), Data East's Bad Dudes Vs. DragonNinja (1988) and Namco's Splatterhouse (1988).
 Other titles such as Technōs Japan's Renegade (1986) and Double Dragon (1987), Capcom's Final Fight (1989) and Sega's Streets of Rage (1991) evolved the beat 'em up formula established by Kung-Fu Master with a belt-scrolling format.

-The boss battles had health meters for the player character and each boss, which led to the game temporarily becoming a one-on-one fighting game during boss battles.
+The boss battles had health meters for the player character and each boss, which led to the game temporarily becoming a one-on-one fighting game.
 The Kung-Fu Master boss battles became the basis for the 1987 fighting game Street Fighter, which was directed by Kung-Fu Master designer Takashi Nishiyama after leaving Irem for Capcom.
 Following the release of Kung-Fu Master, Capcom was interested in hiring Nishiyama, who then led the development of Street Fighter.
 Nishiyama later left Capcom to run SNK's video game development division, creating the Neo Geo arcade system board and fighting games including Fatal Fury, Art of Fighting, Samurai Shodown and The King of Fighters.